tikmatrix/www.tikmatrix.com/docs/tutorial-basics/work-profile-setup.md

 - Set different user configurations for different app environments
 - Achieve more granular device management and permission control

+## Using Shelter Tool to Clone Applications

+Before configuring Work Profile, you need to use the Shelter tool to clone TikTok and TikMatrix applications:

+### What is Shelter

+Shelter is an open-source application that creates and manages Work Profile on Android devices.
+It allows you to run duplicate applications in an isolated work environment.

+### Installing Shelter

+1. Download Shelter from [F-Droid](https://f-droid.org/packages/net.typeblog.shelter/) or [Google Play Store](https://play.google.com/store/apps/details?id=net.typeblog.shelter)
+2. Install and open Shelter on your device
+3. Follow the setup wizard to create a Work Profile

+### Cloning Required Applications

+After setting up Shelter, you need to clone both TikTok and TikMatrix applications:

+1. **Clone TikTok Application**:
+   - Open Shelter and go to the "Main" tab
+   - Find TikTok in the application list
+   - Tap the "Clone to Work Profile" button
+   - Wait for the cloning process to complete

+2. **Clone TikMatrix Application**:
+   - In Shelter, locate TikMatrix in the application list
+   - Tap the "Clone to Work Profile" button
+   - Confirm the cloning operation

+### Verify Cloning Success

+After successful cloning:

+- You'll see both TikTok and TikMatrix with a briefcase icon in your app drawer
+- These are the Work Profile versions of the applications
+- The original applications remain unchanged in the main profile

 ## How to Configure Work Profile

 ### 1. Open Device Toolbar